FedYou/bedcli/readme.md

       }
     ]
   },
+  "build": {
+    "obfuscator": false, // Whether to obfuscate (May increase project size) "external": ["LICENSE"] // Add external files to the "build" that are within the project folder },
   "output": {
-    // The folders where a quick build will be saved for testing.
-    "behavior": "dist/behavior", // Example ...games/com.mojang/development_behavior_packs
+    // Folders where a quick build will be saved for testing "behavior": "dist/behavior", // Example ...games/com.mojang/development_behavior_packs
     "resource": "dist/resource" // Example ...games/com.mojang/development_resource_packs
   },
   "uuid": [
-    // List of project uuids (!Do not touch).
+    // List of project UUIDs (Do not modify)
   ]
 }
 ```

-### Build

-At the moment it is not possible to add external files as licenses to the `build`, but this feature will be added soon.